mayankdrvr/food-junction-angular-spring-boot-aws-project-/README.md

 # Food Junction Angular Spring Boot AWS Project
 Food Delivery App is a full-stack web application built with Angular, Spring Boot, and MongoDB, deployed on AWS using Kubernetes.
-The app allows users to browse restaurants, view menu items, place orders, and manage their accounts — all in real-time.
+The app allows users to view menu items and place orders — all in real-time.

 ### Project Files in Github Organisation page - https://github.com/Ecommerce-Project20